 The last day in Kyoto was probably the most fun day.
-Although it’s very crowded this time of year with bus loads of tour buses tourists where ever possible.
-It didn’t really bother me though, being 6’3″ likely had something to do with it, but it was also an amiable crowd.
-And the people I was with were all dressed up which only added to the antics.
+However, it’s very crowded this time of year with busloads of tour buses and tourists wherever possible.
+It didn’t bother me; being 6’3″ likely had something to do with it, but it was also an amiable crowd.
+The people I was with were all dressed up, adding to the antics.

 Yumiko And Steve